 Across Nova Scotia, employers and workers in the retail sector are going above and beyond to make sure the things we all need during the pandemic are available when we need them.
 The sector has worked diligently and according to public health guidelines, to make sure shopping for necessities remains safe, both for workers and customers.
 Learn more.

 Nova Scotia’s trucking industry helps facilitate the interprovincial and international trade that is so important to our province’s economy.
-As an essential service sector, many trucking businesses are in full operation during the pandemic, delivering the groceries, medical supplies and so much more that Nova Scotians and so many others around the word need most.
+As an essential service sector, trucking businesses are delivering the groceries, medical supplies and so much more that Nova Scotians and so many others around the world need most.
 Learn more.

-Some restaurants and other food service businesses in Nova Scotia have been able to continue their operations during COVID-19, by adapting and doing business differently while keeping customers and workers safe.
+Restaurants and other food service businesses in Nova Scotia have been adapting and doing business differently while keeping customers and workers safe.
 Learn more.